 Communication for Empowerment- UNDP Oslo Governance Centre

-The CFSC Consortium in partnership with UNDP Oslo Governance Centre, with funding from the U.N.
+The Communication for Social Change Consortium (CFSC) in partnership with UNDP Oslo Governance Centre, with funding from the U.N.
 Democracy Fund, implemented an initiative seeking to accelerate democratic participation in national development processes in six countries of Africa and Asia.
 The project comprised four main elements: national consultations, information and communication audits, building partnerships to develop strategic responses to meet the needs of poor and vulnerable people and disseminating results to regional and global audiences.